miklevin/MikeLev.in/_posts/2025-08-30-reducing-ai-code-sprawl-case-study.md

 Okay, make a bunch of moves.
-Document them here and then let Grok know at the end what I did and see if it can digest all this and have some useful feedback without further wreaking havoc on the code while keeping it in Agent mode, haha!
+Document them here and then let Grok know at the end what I did and see if it can digest all this and have some useful feedback without further wreaking havoc on the code while keeping it in Agent mode, ahaha!
 I can always switch it to *Ask* mode or whatever the hell Cursor AI has renamed it to recently, but this is actually a test of its intelligence.
 Can it follow along while having the ability to participate in making changes and still hold